MurungaOwen/alx-backend-storage/0x00-MySQL_Advanced/README.md

 a SQL script that creates an index idx_name_first on the table names and the first letter of name.
 Import this table dump: names.sql.zip
 Only the first letter of name must be indexed

 ## task 9
+a SQL script that creates an index idx_name_first_score on the table names and the first letter of name and the score.

+Requirements:

+Import this table dump: names.sql.zip
+Only the first letter of name AND score must be indexed

+## task 10
+SQL script that creates a function SafeDiv that divides (and returns) the first by the second number or returns 0 if the second number is equal to 0.